We’re hoping people like you will join VTBees, learn how to conduct surveys, and adopt a survey block. Here's some FAQ about the survey.

 Generally, it will take a few hours per survey site each month and about 8 hours at a minimum per month on each block.
 Of course, we welcome volunteers to do more than just the minimum number of surveys on their adopted block(s)!

 Will I get stung by any of these bees?

 Some of the larger bees, like bumble bees and honey bees for example, do sting.
 But with proper handling while netting, it is very rare to get stung.
 If you are allergic to bee stings, you should not participate in this survey.

 Why does the survey need to collect bees?

-There are over 265 species of bees known for Vermont and many of these are impossible to identify to species with a specimen.
+There are over 300 species of bees known for Vermont and many of these are impossible to identify to species without a specimen.
 Some species even mimic each other.
 Most species of bees cannot be identified in the field with binoculars or by photographs because identification characteristics are microscopic.
 Identifying bees on the wing is very difficult as bees are constantly moving and seldom provide sufficient opportunity to view and identify them.
 Variable skill levels of observers also make confidence in identification and comparisons between observers or surveys impossible.Taxonomic experts need specimens to make identifications possible.The mortality caused by inventory and long term monitoring programs has not been shown to impact subsequent year bee populations.
 Gezon et al. (2015) found that the standardized method for sampling bees, with specimens from 132 morphospecies, did not affect bee communities in terms of abundance, rarefied richness, evenness, or functional group composition.
 Their results indicate that the bee communities were robust to such sampling efforts, despite removing an average of 2,862 bees per season.
 Mortality from collecting bees is generally compensatory, where collection deaths replace deaths that would have occurred naturally, and does not impact the population size/viability of bees in subsequent years.

 What about Western Honey Bees?